bibleup/wordpress/readme.txt

  - See how BibleUp works on our [demo page](https://bibleup.netlify.app/demo).
  - Check out [the editor](https://bibleup.netlify.app/demo/#editor) to play with customization and styling.
- - For developers: Configure BibleUp options in the [code playground](https://stackblitz.com/edit/bibleup).
+ - For developers: Configure BibleUp options live using the [code playground](https://stackblitz.com/edit/bibleup).

 == Frequently Asked Questions ==
 = How many versions does BibleUp supports =